 - People living in congregate settings are at a much higher risk for contracting and spreading COVID-19.
 The housing insecure population is part of this vulnerable group as they often live in close quarters, with rotating staff who have personal lives that create exposure risks in this setting.

 - Testing helps reduce community spread and keeps shelters operating safely.
 Testing individuals who are symptomatic and close contacts helps enable rapid detection of positive cases in shelters to reduce or prevent outbreaks.
 A routine screening testing program, which regularly tests people without symptoms or known exposures, is a tool to reduce “silent” spread of the virus and can help residents and staff.
-According to the CDC, at least 50% of infections are likely contracted from someone that is asymptomatic (showing no symptoms) or pre-symptomatic (not currently showing symptoms but may develop them in the future).
 Testing regularly can prevent an outbreak, keeping residents and staff safe.